 Hello, I’m Rushaa (pronounced like Russia),

-I’m a culture and politics writer, based in London, UK.
+I’m an occasional culture and politics writer, based in London, UK.
 My interests centre on identity tensions.
 In particular I look at race, religion, nationalism, gender, queerness, and how they all interact with each other.

 I also write about vitiligo and the politics of beauty, and often delve into many other varied topics on my blog.
 You can find my bylines at Dazed, Buzzfeed, and The Independent amongst other sites.